 with the expansion coefficients,

-and where $|{\{m\}}\rangle$ denote the (complete set of) energy eigenstates of the system, $H |{\{m\}}\rangle = E_{\{m\}} |{\{m\}}\rangle$, and with the sum restricted to all states with energy $E_{\{m\}}$ within an {\it arbitrary} but {\it bounded} energy interval $(E_{\rm min},E_{\rm max})$.
-Suppose for the moment that we want to know the statistical properties of an operator that involves the Hamiltonian of the system only, $f = f(H)$, when the system is in the state $|\Psi\rangle$ given by Eq. (\ref{Psi}); say, we want to know its expectation value,
+and where $|{\{m\}}\rangle$ denote the (complete set of) energy eigenstates of the system, $H |{\{m\}}\rangle = E_{\{m\}} |{\{m\}}\rangle$.
+We recall here that $|a_{\{m\}}|^2$ is the probability to find the system in the energy eigenstate $|{\{m\}}\rangle$, given that the state of the system is $|\Psi\rangle$.
+A different question is to enquire about the probability of finding the system with a value of the energy $E$, say, between $E$ and $E + dE$.
+Hence, for this matter, let us suppose for the moment that we want to know the statistical properties of an operator that involves the Hamiltonian of the system only, $f = f(H)$, when the system is in the state $|\Psi\rangle$ given by Eq. (\ref{Psi}).
+That is, we want to know the moments of $f$,